yoshuawuyts/knowledge/life/talks.md

 - Who is the talk for?
 - What will people hopefully learn from it?
 - Why is it relevant for the specific audience?
-- What's unique abou the talk?
+- What's unique about the talk?
 Why should I watch it?

-- start by writing only keywords
+- Start by writing only keywords.
-- place yourself in the perspective of future audience
+- Place yourself in the perspective of future audience.
-- write a brief abstract
+- Write a brief abstract.
-- use "you will" instead of "I will"
+- Use "you will" instead of "I will".
-- ask questions and leave unanswered
+- Ask questions and leave unanswered.

 - [how to prepare for a tech conference talk](http://wunder.schoenaberselten.com/2016/02/16/how-to-prepare-and-write-a-tech-conference-talk/)